-Robinson Bazurto (firstname.lastname@example.org) serves as the company’s consulting director of operations manager.
+Robinson Bazurto serves as the company’s consulting director of operations manager.
 A native Colombian, Mr. Bazurto holds a B.S. degree in Marine Biology and an M.B.A. in International Business.
-Mr. Bazurto has over 25 years of project management experience in the fields of aquaculture and water treatment.
+Mr. Bazurto has nearly 30 years of project management experience in the fields of aquaculture and water treatment.
 Prior to joining HydroMentia, Mr. Bazurto served as production manager for both shrimp and fish cultivation operations both in the US and abroad.
 Mr. Bazurto’s extensive project management and system operations experience with HydroMentia’s technologies provides a real time approach for systems optimization.

-Allen Stewart, P.E. (email@example.com) is principal consulting engineer for HydroMentia Technologies LLC, is an original founder of HydroMentia, Inc., and is recognized as a leading developer of aquatic plant systems.
+Allen Stewart, P.E. is principal consulting engineer for HydroMentia Technologies LLC, is an original founder of HydroMentia, Inc., and is recognized as a leading developer of aquatic plant systems.
 A native Floridian, Mr. Stewart holds a B.S. degree from the University of Florida and a master’s degree from University of Central Florida.
-Mr. Stewart is a professional engineer and biologist with over 32 years of experience in the design, development and operation of commercial scale managed aquatic plant systems.
+Mr. Stewart is a professional engineer and biologist with over 35 years of experience in the design, development and operation of commercial scale managed aquatic plant systems.
 During his professional engineering career, Mr. Stewart has been actively involved in the development of numerous innovative pollution control and waste management systems, and has been a technical contributor to landmark legislation involving water resource and solid waste management.